frbori/TeamsMeetingRecordingsNoDownloadAzureFunctions/README.md

 This solution basically changes the permissions assigned to the default SharePoint members group on the folders containing the recordings files (it breaks the permissions inheritance and assigns the desired permissions).

+[Here](https://github.com/JieYuan23/TeamsMeetingRecordingsNoDownload) you can find the same solution implemented as a single PowerShell script you might want to use for one-shot executions.

 ## Solution components
 The solution is mainly composed by the follwing two components:
 - an Azure AD App Registration